His nose looked like a flattened potato.

 Amazingly, Vincent had survived the attack—walking about a mile in the heat before a Good Samaritan stopped his car to help her.
 As for her arms, Singleton drove back toward San Francisco, and when he was on the Oakland Bay Bridge he opened the driver’s side window and threw them into the water.
 One of them was eventually recovered and used as evidence against him at trial.

 Driving back the way I had come, I stopped to speak with Captain Richard Breshears, who had personally worked the case.
 He was extremely forthcoming and, because I had done my homework and visited the crime scene, we were able to have an intelligent, detailed discussion.

-Captain Breshears explained that, based on Vincent’s description, the Stanislaus County cops eventually were able to track down and arrest Singleton.
+Captain Breshears explained that, based on Vincent’s description, the Stanislaus County cops eventually were able to track down and arrest Singleton, the Mad Chopper.
 Interviewed extensively in an interrogation room, Singleton gave Breshears and other officers chapter and verse on what he had done.
 That confession eventually led to a trial conviction and a sentence of fourteen years for his crimes.
 It was a big deal when he was released after only serving eight years of his sentence.
 None of the local communities would take him; so, after serving out his year of probation living in a trailer on the grounds of San Quentin, a deal was then made to send him back to Tampa—his hometown.
 Which is how he came to meet Roxie Hayes.

 Tried for her murder, he received the death penalty—in part, due to the testimony of Mary Vincent.
 But, Singleton ended up dying of cancer in 2001.